Skip to content

 LeftRight

-Iran's foreign ministry spokesman Esmail Baghaei claimed on Friday that a school at Niloufar Square in Tehran was struck, posting footage on social media showing destroyed classrooms.
-The claim has not been independently verified.
-No international media organisations or monitoring bodies have confirmed the strike, and independent access to Tehran under active bombardment does not currently exist.
+Iran's foreign ministry spokesman Esmail Baghaei claimed a school at Niloufar Square in Tehran was struck, posting footage of destroyed classrooms.
+This is an Iranian government claim and has not been independently verified.

 The first 100 hours of strikes cost $3.7 billion — $3.5 billion of it unbudgeted — and the Pentagon has just been ordered to surge.